-One of the most important components on the stern drive boat is the bilge blower.
+One of the most important components on board is the bilge blower.
 The blower switch controls the powered ventilation system (blower).
 Read and understand the following warning label.

-GASOLINE VAPORS CAN EXPLODE CAUSING INJURY OR DEATH!
-BEFORE STARTING ENGINE, SNIFF & VISUALLY CHECK ENGINE COMPARTMENT FOR GASOLINE OR VAPORS.
-OPERATE BLOWER 4 MINUTES BEFORE STARTING ENGINE.
+GASOLINE VAPORS CAN EXPLODE

+CAUSING INJURY OR DEATH!

+BEFORE STARTING ENGINE, CHECK

+ENGINE COMPARTMENT

+FOR GASOLINE OR VAPORS.

+OPERATE BLOWER 4 MINUTES.

 RUN BLOWER BELOW CRUISING SPEEDS.